 The most common liable party is almost always going to be the truck driver.
 They operate the truck, so naturally, they are the first line of defense against an accident.
 If they partake in risky or negligent actions on the road, you can file a claim against them.

-Our team will fight through evidence and review witness statements to determine if the truck driver was at fault.
+Our team will evaluate evidence and review witness statements to determine if the truck driver was at fault.
 If we find that the driver is responsible for the incident, our Atlanta truck accident attorneys will file a claim with their insurer and demand a settlement that meets your unique needs.

 The Trucking Company